P0420 Code: Catalyst System Efficiency Below Threshold (Bank 1)

 Parts replacement is often not the first step.
 Before buying anything, it's worth checking these basics:

-• Address any active misfire codes (P030x) first — misfires send raw fuel into the cat and can trigger P0420 on a perfectly good converter
+- Resolve any active misfire codes (P030x) before evaluating the converter — misfires flood the cat with raw fuel and can trigger P0420 even when the converter is still serviceable

-• Compare live upstream vs downstream O2 sensor readings with a scan tool: if they look nearly identical, the cat is likely failing; if the downstream is flat and stable, a slow downstream sensor may be the issue
+- Compare live upstream vs downstream O2 sensor traces with a scan tool: upstream should show rapid oscillation; downstream should be flat.
+If they look nearly identical, the cat is likely failing.
+If the downstream is completely flat and non-responsive, the downstream sensor may have failed

-• Check for exhaust leaks between the engine and the downstream sensor — a small leak introduces outside oxygen and can cause false lean downstream readings
+- Check for exhaust leaks upstream of the downstream sensor — a welder's bead crack or a loose flange can admit oxygen and produce a false lean downstream reading

-• Verify the upstream O2 sensor is switching correctly (rapid oscillation at cruise speed) — a lazy upstream sensor can mimic a failing cat
+- Verify the upstream sensor switches correctly — a slow upstream sensor underestimates the catalyst's workload and can make a good cat appear inefficient

 How to troubleshoot it

-1. Check for exhaust leaks between the engine and the downstream O2 sensor
+- Inspect for exhaust leaks between the exhaust manifold and the downstream O2 sensor — a small leak admits oxygen and can cause a false P0420

 Tools that may help